If you’re of Māori descent you can choose to be on either the General electoral roll or the Māori electoral roll.

 When is the Option held?

 The Māori Electoral Option usually takes place following each census.
-The last Option was held in 2013, and the next one will take place in 2018.
+The last Option was held in 2013, and the next one will take place from 3 April – 2 August 2018.

 What does the choice mean?

 If you’re on the General roll, you will vote for a candidate in a General electorate at the next general election.